Cnturion/Site-To-Site-VPN/AWS GovCloud VPC SetUp.md

 # Setting up a VPC

-In the AWS GovCloud I will create a Virtual Private Cloud (VPC) with public and private subnet.
+In the AWS GovCloud I will create a Virtual Private Cloud (VPC) with public and private subnets.

 Step 1: Go to the AWS Console